tomoTaka01/redis-session-sample/README.md

   * The error occurs
     * The same code works find , if I use Spring Boot version 1.5.9?
+    * The above problem solved by removing DevTools(@ankinson Mr.Andy Wilkinson tweets this workaround to me)2018-01-08!!!

 ```
 Whitelabel Error Page